thaiminh2022/se104-survey-system/docs/software-design-document.md

 - Respondents can access public survey links over the network.
 - Survey owners have valid Supabase Auth accounts.
 - Browser print-to-PDF is acceptable for the current report export implementation.
-- Full survey editing, templates, branching, team workspaces, and offline response collection are future scope.
+- Survey templates, branching, team workspaces, and offline response collection are future scope.

 ### 7.2 Dependencies